OfficeDev/Microsoft-Teams-Samples/samples/api-doc-search/azure-function-nodejs/README.md

   - Navigate to `samples/api-doc-search/azure-function-nodejs` folder and open the project in Visual Studio Code.
   - Open `.local.settings1.json` file and rename it as `.local.settings.json` and update the configuration for the application for below values:

-      - `"AzureWebJobsStorage"`: Use `"UseDevelopmentStorage=true"` to connect to the local Azure Storage Emulator; replace with actual Azure Storage connection string for deployment. e.g., `"DefaultEndpointsProtocol=https;AccountName=your_account_name;AccountKey=your_account_key;BlobEndpoint=https://your_account_name.blob.core.windows.net/"`.
+      - `"AzureWebJobsStorage": ""`: Use `"UseDevelopmentStorage=true"` to connect to the local Azure Storage Emulator; replace with actual Azure Storage connection string for deployment. e.g., `"DefaultEndpointsProtocol=https;AccountName=your_account_name;AccountKey=your_account_key;BlobEndpoint=https://your_account_name.blob.core.windows.net/"`.

       - `"FUNCTIONS_WORKER_RUNTIME": "node"`: Set to `"node"` for Node.js runtime (same for local and deployment).
-  `"AzureWebJobsFeatureFlags"`: Use `"EnableWorkerIndexing"` for local testing if indexing features are needed; omit or adjust based on production needs.
+      - `"AzureWebJobsFeatureFlags"`: Use `"EnableWorkerIndexing"` for local testing if indexing features are needed; omit or adjust based on production needs.
       - `"c0008c_STORAGE""`: Use `"UseDevelopmentStorage=true"` for local testing with Azure Blob Storage Emulator; replace with actual Azure Blob Storage connection string for deployment.
       - `"AzureOpenAIEndpoint": ""`: Enter the endpoint URL for Azure OpenAI service e.g., `"https://your-openai-resource.openai.azure.com/"`.
       - `"AzureOpenAIApiKey": ""`: Enter the API key for accessing Azure OpenAI service.